syncfusion-content/javascript-docs/js/api/ejSchedule.md

 #### Example

-To set the dataSource with DataManager instance and using tableName property to directly fetch all the records from it,
+To set the dataSource with DataManager instance and to use tableName property to directly fetch all the records from it,

 {% highlight html %}